-Upon approval, the form is returned to the County Clerk.
-Upon receipt of SA&I Form 308, the County Clerk will post to the appropriation ledger.
-The revenue is now available for the county officer that governs the cash fund to use the funds.
+Upon receipt of the completed SA&I Form 308, the County Clerk will post it to the appropriation ledger.
+The revenue is now available for the county officer governing the cash fund to expend funds.

 Capital Projects Funds

 Money used to acquire or construct major capital facilities is maintained in a capital project fund.
 For example, money from a road bond issue is recorded in a capital project fund along with expenditures for the road improvement project.